-Whether or not your cat is affectionate depends on her personality, her breeding, and her upbringing.
+Whether or not your cat is affectionate depends on her personality, her breeding and her upbringing.
 Some cats are aloof; some can’t wait to shower affection upon you.
 When a cat chooses to express affection, she’s more likely to show you than tell you, so understanding the feline lexicon of love requires that you understand feline body language and how they interact with fellow cats as well as humans.
+Let’s look at 10 cat signs of affection:

 Grooming is not all about hygiene.
 Cats groom each other both as a stress-reliever and as a bonding mechanism.
 If your cat grooms you, it’s a sign that she accepts you as part of her feline “family.”
 It can also be a way of claiming “ownership” of you.